FOSSPCM/Hello-World/README.md

 ## License

-Because I find this software to be trivial, I disclaim copyright.
-Some jurisdictions do not have a public domain, so that fallback license is the Zero-clause BSD license, since that is about as close to the Public Domain as the Open Source Initiative will allow.
+Because I find this software to be trivial, I disclaim copyright and placed it under the Unlicense.
+Some jurisdictions do not have a public domain, so the fallback license I picked is the Zero-clause BSD license, since that is about as close to the Public Domain as the Open Source Initiative will allow.

 ## Useful Websites